antidude900/ProjectEuler/README.md

 - Each test case value is read, stripped, and stored in `n`.
 - The function is called with `n`, returning the solution, which is printed.

 (Note: You can customize how input is handled.
-For example, Problem 10 offers a different input format.)
+For example, In Problem 10 we handle input in a different format for maximizing efficiency.)

 ## Acknowledgments